The Mind-Body Connection: When Pain Isn’t All in Your Head

 According to the Centers for Disease Control and Prevention’s National Center for Health Statistics, one in four Americans may experience pain in any given month, and one in 10 say pain has lasted more than a year.
 The most common complaints are lower back pain, migraine/severe headaches and joint pain (most commonly the knee).

 Additionally, the National Institutes of Health reports that more than 25 million adults (11.2 percent) had pain every day for the previous three months and that close to 40 million adults (17.6 percent) encounter severe pain.

-Norin Karim Ukani, a registered nurse and family nurse practitioner on the medical staff at Texas Health Plano and Texas Health Pain Relief & Wellness Center, says that chronic pain has become a significant national problem.
+Norin Ukani, a Texas Center for Joint Replacement certified family nurse practitioner who focuses on pain management and pre- and post-surgical care, says that chronic pain has become a significant national problem.

 “When so many people are living with pain and it affects their quality of life, I feel like it’s time to acknowledge that there’s something we’re missing,” she says.
 “Pain is an unpleasant sensory experience of both the mind and body, and perception of pain can be subjective.
 Each person’s experience and ability to deal with it is different.
 The stimuli are different, but we also have to consider his or her emotional and mental state, background and pain tolerance.
 We’re talking about overall health; complete mental, social and physical well-being.”

 The mind-body connection or link between emotional and physical pain is a complicated one and likely differs from person to person, but Ukani says the connection is very real.